The Cost To Frame A House In 2023

 Your house frame is the costliest part of building a new house.
 The price you pay is determined by labor and materials required.

-While the cost for framing a house ranges from $7 – $16 per square foot, it will vary depending on the materials needed.
+While the cost of framing a house ranges from $7 – $16 per square foot, it will vary depending on the materials needed and the cost of local labor.

 Important House Framing Cost Factors